-Ms. Erika Singer, Counselor, ext.
-2632, Email: esinger@hiu.edu Ms. Jestine Rodriguez, Counselor, ext.
-2231, Email: jrodriguez@hiu.edu Nutwood East Wing, Suite 100, ext.
+Ms. Caitlyn Giamarino, Counselor, ext.
+2231, Email: cgiamarino@hiu.edu Population: last name A-L

+Ms. Pamela Perez, Counselor, ext.
+2241, Email: pperez@hiu.edu Population: last name M-Z Nutwood East Wing, Suite 100, ext.
 2202

 All student financial arrangements must be completed prior to the beginning of the academic period, and/or before moving into the residence halls.
 Payments and payment plans are established utilizing a Fee Schedule that must be turned in to the office of Student Accounts.
 Each student is assigned a Student Accounts Counselor for assistance in financial matters related to educational costs.